Morwenn/cpp-sort/docs/Sorters.md

 | Best        | Average     | Worst       | Memory      | Stable      | Iterators     |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ------------- |
 | n           | n log n     | n log n     | n           | No          | Forward       |

-*New in version 1.10.0*

-*Changed in version 1.11.0:* `cartesian_tree_sorter` now works with forward iterators.
-It used to only work with random-access iterators.

 ### `drop_merge_sorter`